 What is a digital carbon footprint?

-The digital transformation has brought many benefits that also have a positive impact on the fight against climate change and reduce CO₂ emissions.
-However, the production, use and data transfer of digital devices causes more CO₂ emissions than one might expect.
-These emissions are summarised under the terms “digital CO₂ footprint” or “digital carbon footprint”.
+The digital transformation has brought many benefits that also have positive effects in the fight against climate change and reduce CO₂ emissions.
+However, the production, use and data transmission of digital devices cause CO₂ emissions that are greater than you might think.
+These emissions are summarised under the term "digital CO₂ footprint" or digital carbon footprint.

-According to one estimate, in 2022 around 5.3 billion people worldwide have access to the Internet [1].
-Every single search query, every streamed video and every type of cloud computing, executed billions of times, is responsible for ever-increasing global demand for energy and thus also for increasing CO₂ emissions.
-The lion’s share of the digital footprint is caused by video streaming due to large data sizes of videos.
-By comparison, using a search engine or sending text-only emails has a negligible impact.
-In light of constant technological progress, increased efficiency, changing consumer habits and the substitution and summation effects, it is difficult to estimate exactly how large the global CO₂ emissions are.
-Various studies estimate them to be between 2.3 – 3.7 percent of global CO₂ emissions, which is equivalent to the emissions of the entire aviation industry [2].
-On an individual level, it is possible to estimate more precisely how high the CO₂ emissions are and how they can be reduced by simple means.
+According to one estimate, around 5.3 billion people worldwide will have internet access in 2022.
+Every single search query, every streamed video and every type of cloud computing, carried out billions of times, is responsible for an ever-increasing global demand for energy - and therefore also for rising CO₂ emissions.
+The majority of the digital footprint is caused by video streaming due to the large amounts of video data.
+In comparison, using a search engine or sending text-only emails only has a minor impact.

-• Reduce streaming: Video streaming causes 75 percent of global data traffic [3].
-Production of the device (smartphone, laptop, TV), internet network energy consumption, several involved data centres and servers/routers, energy consumption use of device during streaming itself.
-By comparison downloading is much less energy-intensive.
+• Reduce streaming: Video streaming accounts for 75% of global data traffic.
+Production of the end device (smartphone, laptop, TV), internet network, usually several data centres and servers/routers involved, energy consumption using the end device during streaming.
+Downloading is much less energy-intensive in comparison.

-• Use devices longer: The average useful life of a smartphone in Switzerland is just two years, that of a television five years [5].
+• Playing songs as audio instead of streaming as video via YouTube or watching the video in a lower resolution Use devices for longer: The average useful life of a smartphone in Switzerland is just two years, that of a television five years.

 • Dispose of old devices correctly.